A Framework For Automated Dissection Along Tissue Boundary: Results and Discussion

 Our initial experiments utilized chicken specimens, leveraging the clear tissue boundaries between skin and muscle as a proxy for the distinction between gallbladder and liver.
 Following our chicken trials, we replicated the procedure with pig livers that still had gallbladders attached.
 This varied specimen allowed us to thoroughly evaluate our framework across different tissue contexts and anatomical configurations.

 The dissection process was successfully executed for each chicken and liver sample (Fig.~\ref{fig:auto_diss_res} and Fig.~\ref{fig:3dtrajs}).
-The average error distance, measured when the robot assumed the instrument tip reached the current trajectory point, was $0.23mm$ with a $0.14mm$ standard deviation for the chicken samples, and $0.25mm$ with a $0.15mm$ standard deviation for the liver samples.
+We measured the distance between each recorded position of the instrument tip with the expected ideal trajectory of the instrument, traveling between trajectory points linearly.
+The results are displayed in Table~\ref{tab:exvivores}, showing submillimeter precision on average.

-While the accuracy of the dissection was very good, the trajectories between target points were not perfect.
-Specifically, the keypoint detection encountered difficulties identifying the correct features when the instrument was at the periphery of the endoscopic image.
-This was evident when transitioning from the $5th$ to the $6th$ trajectory point in Fig.~\ref{fig:chicken_traj1} and from the $3rd$ to the $5th$ trajectory point in Fig.~\ref{fig:liver_traj2}.
+While the accuracy of the dissection was very good, we observed two major limitations.
+First, issues with tissue segmentation arose when encountering tissues with colors (such as yellow or white for the gallbladder) that differed from its typical color (dark green).
+This imperfection comes from the limited scope of the preliminary dataset, which was sampled from single video footage for each tissue.
+In addition, the keypoint detection encountered difficulties identifying the correct features when the instrument was at the periphery of the endoscopic image.
+This was evident when transitioning from point 5 to point 6 in Fig.~\ref{fig:chicken_traj1} and from point 3 to point 5 in Fig.~\ref{fig:liver_traj2}.
 Such challenges arise from the inherent characteristics of endoscopic cameras, where illumination is concentrated at the center, diminishing towards the edges.
 Additionally, the dataset used for training only had a few images with instruments on the periphery.
+We also note that since we did not allow endoscope motion and we only used a single arm, leading to a limited workable volume, we only performed a partial dissection of tissue boundaries rather than of the entire anatomical structure.